 Kimberley White gum (Eucalyptus houseana) leaves are poisonous to most animals and humans, we can’t safely ingest eucalyptus.
 However, clinical studies have indicated that eucalyptus leaves and its oils have promising antifungal and antiseptic properties when applied topically.
 To make a eucalyptus inhalant, add a few drops of eucalyptus oil or a handful of leaves to hot water or a vaporizer and deeply inhale the steam vapor for five to 10 minutes at a time to help clear the lungs.

 Clarrie Djanghara, president of Kalumburu Aboriginal Community Council was my guide in Kalumburu and asked me to help educate people about their ways.
-During the short time I spent with him I began to understand the struggles they have faced as a remote community, the long road of reconciliation for past grievances, and the great desire for advancement for their people.
-I purchased 2 beautiful artworks in his village painted by siblings Ann and Joshua both talented in their own individual right.
+During the short time I spent with him I began to understand the struggles they have faced as a remote community, the long road of reconciliation for past grievances, and the great desire for their people to advance.
+I purchased two paintings in his village from siblings Ann and Joshua, both talented in their own right.
+Ann’s painting is styled on the complex bent knee period, where the figures are carrying dilly bags filled with herbs.

 The Kimberley is the last great botanical frontier in Australia.
 The region’s plants may harbour secrets that could shed light on Australia’s botanical history.
 During one recent scientific expedition, 10 new species were collected in six days, there are not many places in the world where finding this many new species is possible, All specimens are carefully studied, labelled, named and preserved at the Western Australian Herbarium or propagated at Kings Park’s Biodiversity Conservation Centre, in Perth.

-There’s alot of money to be made in cosmetics, medicines and health foods which use properties derived from a number of Australian native plants.
+There is alot of money to be made in cosmetics, medicines and health foods which use properties derived from a number of Australian native plants.
 Dr Daniel Robinson from the Institute of Environmental Studies at the University of New South Wales has been working on the implications of patents over Australian native plants.
 There is potentially a massive loss of opportunity here as biological resources could be exploited overseas without the opportunity for small indigenous enterprises to tap into their natural resources.
-It’s also culturally offensive to certain indigenous groups to be using these plants and patenting them without their consent.
+It’s also culturally offensive to certain indigenous groups when others use these plants and patent them without their consent.

 Australia has signed an agreement called the Nagoya Protocol, it’s essentially about closing the Bio-piracy loophole … where people haven’t sought consent and haven’t agreed to share benefits where they’ve used both a biological resource and or traditional knowledge from a traditional group.
 There’s been many cases globally and Australia appears to be uncovering more making sure sovereign biological resources and also biological resources that are under custodianship of indigenous groups and stewardship, require an agreement and permit on control of their use.